programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-14.png" alt="Scatter plot showing population size of origin and destination city colored by distance between cities using scale_colour_gradient()" caption="Figure 14.
 Population size of origin and destination city colored by distance between cities using scale_colour_gradient()." %}

 What can we learn from this graph?
-It appears that smaller cities tend to establish relationships with cities that are closer, which seems to confirm the patterns we explored earlier.
-In the previous sections, we examined the distribution of distances between sister cities using a histogram and an ECDF plot.
+To a certain extent, it appears that smaller cities tend to establish relationships with cities that are closer.
+In the previous sections, you examined the distribution of distances between sister cities using a histogram and an ECDF plot.
 These visualizations revealed that most sister-city relationships are characterized by short distances, mostly within a radius of 500 to 1000 kilometers.
-Consistent findings across different visualizations strengthen our confidence in the observed patterns and highlight the importance of considering city size and distance as key variables.
+Comparing findings across different visualizations can strengthen the depth of the observed patterns and highlight the importance of considering certain key variables.

 Building upon these insights, let's now modify the scatter plot's legend.
 Customizing it will improve clarity, making it easier for readers to interpret and understand the conveyed information.